Top Maui Cities: Guide to Hawaii’s Iconic Island and Towns

 To visit Hana, visitors must take the Road to Hana, a 64-mile route that ranks as a destination itself.
-On the journey, guests should plan a full day or two, and enjoy everything along the way.
+On the journey, plan a full day or two, and enjoy everything along the way.
 Top sites include parks, waterfalls, gardens, hiking trails and roadside stands.

 Kaanapali – Western Shore

 Kaanapali Beach features 3 miles of pristine coastline, and has been named among the best beaches in the U.S. At the beach, visitors are welcome to try water recreation activities such as cliff diving, swimming, snorkeling, parasailing, scuba diving, and boating.
-In addition, Kaanapali has two championship golf courses complete with scenic ocean views.
+In addition, Kaanapali has two championship golf courses with scenic ocean views.

 Kahului – Northwestern/Center

 As one of Maui’s largest cities, it’s no surprise this destination serves as an epicenter of commercial activity and retail.
 Kahului is home to a main airport, deep-water port, large malls, arts and culture, car rentals, and big-box stores.
-Those who vacation in Maui usually start in Kahului where many locals work and shop.
+Those who vacation in Maui usually start in Kahului where many local residents work and shop.